 As for the spectrum of fluctuations, we solve for $\delta \CA_a,\delta \CB_{ab}$.
-We expect, from hydrodynamic prediction, that the chiral propagating mode with the speed
+We expect from the hydrodynamic prediction that the chiral propagating mode has speed

-To see the mode with this property, we extract the quasinormal mode of the holographic dual with standard method such as in \cite{Kovtun:2005ev}.
-We find the quasinormal mode close to the origin in the complex $\omega$ plane described by
+To see the mode with this property, we extract the quasinormal mode of the holographic using standard method, such as those in \cite{Kovtun:2005ev}.
+We find that the quasinormal mode close to the origin in the complex $\omega$ plane is described by

 where the location of the pole in complex $\omega$ plane as well as the comparison between numerically extracted dispersion relation and the hydrodynamic prediction in Figure~\ref{fig:numericsHolo}.
 The parameter $\Gamma_s$ parametrised the sound attenuation which, while interesting, is beyond the scope of this work.